jaalto/project--shell-script-performance-and-portability/README.md

     ext=$(echo "$str" | sed --regexp-extended 's/^[^.]+//')
 ```

-- Is is about 8 times faster In functions
+- In Bash, the using `ret=$(fn)` to call functions
+  is very slow.
+On the other hand, in Ksh shells
+  is is fast.
+Therefore in Bash scrips, it is
-  to use POSIX or Bash
+  about 8 times faster to to use
   [nameref](https://www.gnu.org/software/bash/manual/bash.html#Shell-Parameters)
-  to return a value than with `ret=$(fn)`.
+  to return a values.
   See [code](./bin/t-function-return-value.sh).

 ```